IBM/sparksql-for-hbase/README.md

 | Decimal(d, f) | Float or Double |
 | Char(N) or Varchar(N) | String |
 | Date | Long |

+Please find the table creation commands in the `scripts` folder.